dilner1/Garden-Gnome-Blog/TESTING.md

 Test: Will sign out as a user and try all the links that a signed in user has access.

 Outcome: Unauthorised users can access profile page but shows no posts and does not give options for changing email / password, they cannot comment or like posts.
 When trying to change passwords or emails using the URL the site will redirect you back to the signin page.
+Users can access the add post page but it will not submit and so isn't an issue.

 --------

 Creating incomplete posts

-Aim:
+Aim: User should not be able to make posts that do not have all the information, the title also generates the slug so is necessary.

-Test:
+Test: Trying to sumbit information without being signed in, leaving out the content and / or the title

-Outcome:
+Outcome: Form does not sumbit and prompts users to

 --------